 Also, Change your Geo-location from the below apple website page.

-After closing all the applications on iPhone, iPad, or Mac, all you have to do is perform a restart.
-This will eliminate minor glitches and bugs that your system is facing without deleting any crucial information.
+After closing all the applications on iPhone, iPad, or Mac, you must perform a restart.
+This will eliminate minor glitches and bugs your system faces without deleting any crucial information.

 For iPhone 8 or Later/iPad without Home button:

 - Press and quickly release the Volume Up button.

 - Press and quickly release the Volume Down button.

 - Press and hold the Side button until the Apple logo appears.

 - Press and hold the Volume down button and Power button until Apple logo displays.